technology

 ‘Early British settlers considered both thylacines and Tasmanian Aboriginal people to be a hindrance to colonial development – and the response was institutionalised violence with the intended goal of eradicating both,’ said Mr Ashby.

-Readers Also Like: Emerging Tech Jobs to Look Out for in 2023
+Readers Also Like: 10 gadgets and technologies to watch out for in 2023

 The pelts of thylacines, or Tasmanian tigers (Picture: University of Cambridge/N Jones/SWNS)